-The theatre has three months of special weekly shows planned for youngsters: the Little Lyric season continues each Saturday with a different performance, with tickets available here.
+The theatre has three months of special weekly shows planned for youngsters: the Little Lyric season continues each Saturday with a different performance.

 The Lyric receives funding of around £230,000 each year from H&F Council – which was also a major contributor towards a multi-million pound redevelopment of the theatre.

 The show Bright Sparks, on 15 September, features characters Links and Rex as the left and right sides of the brain finding ways to work and play together.

 While little ones aged four to 11 can learn the law of the jungle, on 22 September, with a performance of the Jungle Book - inspired by the classic Rudyard Kipling tale.

 Other highlights include a delightful re-imagining of one of Aesop's most-loved fables, The Boy Who Cried Wolf, on 13 October; and How to Hide a Lion, based on the book by Helen Stephens, on 20 October.

 The fun continues during half term, with a swashbuckling tale of pirates and monsters as Pirate Pearl and the Big Blue Monster take to the stage each day from 23-27 October.

 And as the festive season approaches, the Little Lyric will be taken over for a magical outing of Raymond Briggs’ Father Christmas, running from 21 November to 30 December.